 You might have the most amazing company product or service in the world - but what you can offer to your customers won't matter unless you can find a way to let them know about you.
 Advertising is one of the most crucial paths to customer awareness there is, and the goal of any advertising program should be to reach out to the largest possible audience, with the smallest impact on your budget.
 If it's done properly, the right online advertising campaign can be the most beneficial thing you invest in for your business.
 Unfortunately - like many parts of running a business - online advertising can be a tricky thing to perfect.
 With that in mind, here are seven of the simplest and most important things you and your online advertising campaign will need in order to succeed.

 A common mistake that many advertisers make is attempting to create generic banner ads that speak to everyone - without grabbing the attention of anyone in particular.

-Identifying a doesn't mean that you're excluding any potential customer that doesn't fit into the strict guidelines of what you've determined to be your main audience.
+Identifying a target market doesn't mean that you're excluding any potential customer that doesn't fit into the strict guidelines of what you've determined to be your main audience.
 Instead, it allows you to focus your time, money, and efforts on a collection of people who are the most likely to purchase your service or products.
 Focusing on the people who will be most drawn towards your products gives you the opportunity to ensure that you're using your budget as effectively as possible.

 Ask yourself what kind of customers are likely to be drawn to your service or product, then adapt your advertisement so that it speaks to them on a personal level.